Azure/ai-hub/docs/rag.md

 2. Skills in Azure Cognitive Search: The built-in skills in Azure Cognitive Search enable the extraction of key phrases, identification of language, people, organizations, locations, and more from unstructured text.
 You can also create custom skills to meet specific needs.
 These skills are part of the enrichment phase where raw input data is transformed and enriched before it gets indexed.
 3. Index Creation: Creating an index in Azure Cognitive Search is fundamental for efficient search operations.
 The schema defines fields in your data, the data types of these fields, and how these fields should be treated in search operations.
 The data source points to the location of your data.
 The indexer crawls over the data source and automatically extracts searchable data and metadata based on the predefined schema.
 4. Query Processing: Azure Cognitive Search supports full-text search queries, filters, facets, and even complex types.
 It uses a simple query syntax by default, but also supports the Lucene query syntax for more complex search queries.
-5. Azure Function as Application Orchestrator: Azure Functions can be used to orchestrate the flow of data, for example, sending prompts to Azure OpenAI and handling the responses.
+5. Application Orchestrator (for example, using Azure Functions): Azure Functions can be used to orchestrate the flow of data, for example, sending prompts to Azure OpenAI and handling the responses.
 Azure Functions are serverless and event-driven, meaning they scale automatically to handle incoming traffic.
 6. Azure Machine Learning and Prompt Flow: Azure Machine Learning's Prompt Flow feature allows you to prototype, experiment, and iterate on your AI applications by linking LLMs, prompts, and Python tools in a visualized graph.
 It helps in debugging, sharing, and iterating your flows, creating prompt variants, and evaluating their performance.
 7. Search Options in Azure Cognitive Search: Azure Cognitive Search provides a myriad of search options like full-text search across all fields in your data, filters to narrow down search results, facets for category navigation, autocomplete for query suggestions, and geospatial search for location-based results.
 8. Storing Prompts: The input and output prompts can be stored in Azure Storage, a durable, scalable, and secure solution for data storage.
 These stored prompts can be used for improving the prompt flow and for analytics.